-The track-and-hold amplifier returns into track mode after the $14^{th}$ SCLK rising edge.
+The track-and-hold amplifier returns into track mode after the 14^{th} SCLK rising edge.
 Track-and-hold acquisition time is the time required for the output of the track-and-hold amplifier to reach its final value, within $\pm 1/2$ LSB, after the end of a conversion.
-For the $\pm 2.5$ V range, the specified acquisition time is the time required for the track-and-hold amplifier to settle to within $\pm 1$ LSB.
+For the $\pm 2.5 \mathrm{V}$ range, the specified acquisition time is the time required for the track-and-hold amplifier to settle to within ± 1 LSB.

-Signal-to-(Noise + Distortion) Ratio
+Signal to (Noise + Distortion) Ratio

-This is the measured ratio of signal-to-(noise + distortion) at the output of the ADC.
+This is the measured ratio of signal to (noise + distortion) at the output of the A/D converter.
 The signal is the rms amplitude of the fundamental.
-Noise is the sum of all nonfundamental signals up to half the sampling frequency (fs/2), excluding dc.
+Noise is the sum of all nonfundamental signals up to half the sampling frequency ($f_s/2$), excluding dc.
 The ratio is dependent on the number of quantization levels in the digitization process.
-The more levels there are, the smaller the quantization noise becomes.
-Theoretically, the signal-to-(noise + distortion) ratio for an ideal N-bit converter with a sine wave input is given by
+The more levels, the smaller the quantization noise.
+Theoretically, the signal to (noise + distortion) ratio for an ideal N-bit converter with a sine wave input is given by

-$$Signal-to-(Noise + Distortion) = (6.02 N + 1.76) dB$$
+Signal to (Noise + Distortion) = $$(6.02 N + 1.76) dB$$